DestinyOne/Femto-Research/README.md

 If you have any questions, please email yuanweirong78@gmail.com.

 ## `Femto3D`
 This is the modified LAMMPS function based on its two-temperature function.
+Put it in the same folder as `fix_ttm_mod.cpp` and compile in the same way.
+Reference: https://docs.lammps.org/fix_ttm.html#fix-ttm-mod-command

 ## `Preheating`
 A target generated in MD is preheated to a wanted temperature and then relaxes to equilibrium.
 The output file for further use is a LAMMPS restart file for further simulation.
 The default output from the sample input code is `restart.equil.mpiio`.